facebookresearch/StarSpace/README.md

     $./starspace train -trainFile input.txt -model tagspace -label '#'

-## PageSpace user / page Embeddings
+## PageSpace user / page embeddings

 **Setting:** On Facebook, users can fan public pages they're interested in.
 We want to embed pages based on their fan data.
 Having page embeddings can help with page recommendations, for example.